 About the CPSVP:

 The Virginia Tech Center for Peace Studies and Violence Prevention is a student-centered cross-disciplinary undertaking that builds on the academic, cultural, and security initiatives that evolved within the Virginia Tech community after the tragedy of April 16, 2007.
 Since its inception on July 1, 2008, the Center has adopted three thematic areas:

 New Undergraduate Program:

-The CPSVP is facilitating development of a new undergraduate degree option at Virginia Tech.
+The CPSVP has developed a new undergraduate degree option at Virginia Tech.
 Our minor in PEACE STUDIES & VIOLENCE PREVENTION (PSVP) will offer students an opportunity to focus on either local or global issues of peace and violence.
 The CPSVP offers an introductory course (PSVP/SOC 2044) that presents basic concepts and theories of peace and violence and a capstone seminar course (PSVP 4104) that permits students to crystallize what they have learned within their major fields of study, and to work closely with students from other disciplines.

 Please visit our Undergraduate Program page for more information.